AdrianTRUFiT/jamaica-we-rise/docs/API_REFERENCE.md

 GET /check-username/:username

-Checks if a username is already registered.
+Checks whether a username is available.

 Example